bintracker/bintracker/libmdal/docs/MMOD_SPECIFICATION.md

 Notable changes from Version 1 include:

-- Name change: MDMOD -> MMDO
+- Name change: MDMOD -> MMOD
 - The custom syntax is replaced by Symbolic Expressions.
 - Node instances are addressed through numerical identifiers instead of named strings.
 - Automatic scope resolution is dropped, and replaced by explicit Assignments.